casenjo/kodiSmartTvService/README.md

 when Kodi is woken up and will turn the TV on (if not already on) and switch to its Kodi input (if not already on it)

+Right now it only works on Sony Bravia TVs.
+I'm not sure how far back it will work, but any Bravia TV since 2015 should be compatible with this service.

 Installation
 ============